 Few microbreweries in Australia have enjoyed quite the start experienced by Thirsty Crow.
 Just three months after opening the doors of its brewery, bar and restaurant in Wagga Wagga, founder and head brewer Craig Wealands found himself called to the stage at the Australian International Beer Awards.
 One of the first handful of batches he'd put through his brewery, the Vanilla Milk Stout, had just picked up the trophy for Best Hybrid Beer – not bad considering it's the second largest beer awards of its kind on the planet.

 That said, Craig was no wet-behind-the-ears brewer enjoying beginner's luck.
-He was a local boy returning home after honing his brewing skills at Sunshine Coast alongside Ian Watson (who has since brewed at Murray's and now heads up Fortitude Brewing in Brisbane) and Hunter Beer Co in the Hunter Valley.
+He was a local boy returning home after honing his brewing skills at Sunshine Coast alongside Ian Watson (who has since brewed at Murray's and a number of breweries in Brisbane) and Hunter Beer Co in the Hunter Valley.
 Even so, the Vanilla Milk Stout was his first stab at a milk stout, one to which he added vanilla from Madagascar, and has gone on to become something of a cult classic in Aussie craft beer circles.

 It's one of a handful of beers that had a permanent home originally at Thirsty Crow's colourful Kincaid Street home before a move to a bigger venue.
 Among the others you'll find the trophy-winning gateway beer, Sporting Ale, 26-Fifty, a hoppily aromatic summer ale, and River Float, which I'd rate among the best APAs in the country.